Paris - Ile De France

 Finally, two new buildings were added in 1936.

-Les Halles market was consequently transferred to Rungis in the south of Paris.
+They were pulled down in the 1970s and the market transferred to Rungis in the southern outskirts of Paris.

 Forum des Halles

-The Forum des Halles replaced it in 1979.
+The Forum des Halles replaced the market in 1979.

 However, the glass and metal architecture of this 4000m2 complex triggered more controversy.